 Every major city has a street that does it all; in Auckland, this is Queen Street.
 This main thoroughfare was once a dirty canal leading out to sea.
-Today, Queen Street is the heart of the central business district (CBD), a shopper’s paradise, and tourist destination.
+Today, Queen Street Auckland is the heart of the central business district (CBD), a shopper’s paradise, and a tourist destination.
 And, unbeknownst to many, the canal still runs deep underneath the street.

-- 1.1 Britomart Transportation Hub
+- Britomart Transportation hub

-- 1.3 Queen Street: Auckland Shopping District
+- Queen Street: an Auckland shopping and restaurant district

-- 1.10 Waharoa in Aotea Square
+- Waharoa in Aotea Square

-- 1.11 Lord Auckland, our Founder
+- Lord Auckland, the city’s founder

-- 1.12 Town Hall
+- Town Hall

-- 2 General Information on Visiting Auckland
+- General information on visiting Auckland

-Britomart Transportation Hub
+Britomart Transportation hub

 Queen Street begins at Britomart which is across the street from the Ferry Building (located on Quay Street at the water’s edge).
 Britomart is the city’s central transportation hub for both rail and bus.
 Don’t let the current construction phase you; pedestrians can easily pass.
 Underneath the construction covers, this iconic building was once the city’s post office.